15 Intriguing Facts About Walt Disney

 Artist, producer, entrepreneur, and all-around game-changer Walt Disney was born on December 5, 1901.
 More than a century later, it’s easy to forget that Disney was a real person, not just a caricature or company figurehead.
 In honor of the man, not the corporation, here are 15 facts about his life.

-1. He once played Peter Pan in a school play.
+1. Walt Disney played Peter Pan in a school play.

 The story Peter Pan surely held a special place in Walt Disney’s heart: not only was it a hit movie for him in 1953, it also took him back to his childhood.
 After seeing Peter Pan on stage, young Walt was given the opportunity to play the Boy Who Wouldn’t Grow Up in a school performance.
 Walt later recalled that his brother Roy was in charge of the rope used to hoist him over the stage to simulate flying; it was just one of their many creative collaborations.